Menstrual problems

 Gynaecologist in Baner

-Menstrual problems can encompass a variety of issues related to the menstrual cycle, which is a natural part of the reproductive process in females.
-Menstrual problems can affect the regularity, duration, and intensity of menstruation, and may include the following issues:
+The menstrual problems or menstrual disorders involve a host of thematics ranging from menstruation, which is a normal part of the reproductive process in females.
+Menstrual problems occur in the regularity, duration, and intensity of menstruation and may include:

 1. Irregular Menstrual Cycles:

-– Irregular periods involve variations in the length of the menstrual cycle.
-Some women may experience cycles that are consistently shorter or longer than the typical 28-day cycle.
+– Irregular periods are changes in the lengths of the menstrual cycle.
+Some women experience cycles that are considerably shorter than the typical cycle or longer.

 2. Amenorrhea:

-– Amenorrhea alludes to the shortfall of feminine periods.
-Primary amenorrhea occurs when a woman has not started her period by the age of 16, while secondary amenorrhea refers to the absence of periods for three or more consecutive cycles in a woman who has previously had regular periods.
+– Amenorrhea is the term that is used for absence of female periods.
+Primary amenorrhea is where she has not begun her periods by age 16 years, while secondary amenorrhea is the absence of periods for three or more successive cycles in a woman that was previously having regular periods.

 3. Dysmenorrhea:

-– Dysmenorrhea is portrayed by agonizing feminine spasms.
-Primary dysmenorrhea is common menstrual cramping without any underlying medical condition, while secondary dysmenorrhea is associated with pelvic pathology.
+– painful uterine spams known as dysmenorrhea.
+Primary dysmenorrhea is common cramping during menstruation without any underlying medical conditions, whereas secondary dysmenorrhea occurs as a result of pelvic pathology.

 4. Menorrhagia: